atnitesh/tasks/improvements.md

-Reviewing this codebase reveals a well-structured application leveraging modern JavaScript practices, the Prisma ORM for database management, bcrypt for password hashing, and JSON Web Tokens (JWT) for authentication.
-However, there are several areas where improvements can be made to enhance readability, maintainability, performance, and security.
-Below are some areas of improvement:

 ### General Observations and Improvements

 1. **Consistent Import Statements**: Ensure consistent use of either `import` or `require` across the application for module imports to maintain consistency and readability.